Floorp-Projects/Floorp/devtools/docs/user/about_colon_debugging/index.rst

 2. Enable USB debugging in the Android Developer settings.
 3. Enable **Remote Debugging via USB** in the Advanced Settings in Firefox on the Android device.
 4. Connect the Android device to your computer using a USB cable.
+   If a USB cable is not available, :ref:`connect to Android over Wi-Fi <about-colon-debugging-connecting-to-android-over-wi-fi>`.

 If your device doesn't appear in the lefthand side of the about:debugging page, try clicking the **Refresh devices** button.